AdobeDocs/advertising.en/help/dsp/planner/planner-forecast.md

 ---
-title: Regenerate the forecast for a campaign strategy plan
+title: Regenerate the forecast for a reach plan
-description: Learn how to create a new forecast for a campaign strategy plan.
+description: Learn how to create a new forecast for a reach plan.
 feature: DSP Planner
 ---
-# Regenerate the forecast for a campaign strategy plan
+# Regenerate the forecast for a reach plan

 *Beta feature*

-You can regenerate the forecast for a campaign plan based on the latest observed data.
+You can regenerate the forecast for a reach plan based on the latest observed data.

 1. In the main menu, click **[!UICONTROL Planner]**.